 While taking a practice test, it is advised that you question, even the most basic assumptions to understand better.
 As said by Isaac Asimov; “Your assumptions are your windows on the world.
 Scrub them off every once in a while, or the light won't come in.”

 "The world as we have created it is a process of our thinking.
 It cannot be changed without changing our thinking."

 The human mind uses a heuristic approach and arrives at the most obvious conclusion, whereas one, who has mastered his thought process, has the ability to make unbiased assumptions and go further, drawing more accurate conclusions.
 So, while taking a test, never take the easy route and never accept the most obvious answer.

 d) Go back to the basics now and then and reverse them

 One of the most basic evaluation tactics is to try reversing things.
 The pursuit of reverse knowledge has been used widely and is believed to give way to sound judgments.
 So use the reverse strategy, whenever you feel confused and hesitant.

-So if you want to work in the highly competitive market, be prepared.
-Practice more and make sure you come prepared to your critical thinking test!
+So if you want to work in a highly competitive market, be prepared.
+Practice more and make sure you come prepared for your critical thinking test!